gyamfi7499/SALES-PERFORMANCE-ANALYSIS/README.md

 ## RECOMMENDATIONS

-Based on the analysis, the following actions are recommended:
+Based on this analysis, the following actions are recommended:

 * FOCUS ON HIGH PROFIT PRODUCTS